kovidgoyal/calibre/manual/gui.rst

 Quickview
 ----------

-Sometimes you want to to select a book and quickly get a list of books with the same value in some category (authors, tags, publisher, series, etc) as the currently selected book, but without changing the current view of the library.
+Sometimes you want to select a book and quickly get a list of books with the same value in some category (authors, tags, publisher, series, etc) as the currently selected book, but without changing the current view of the library.
 You can do this with Quickview.
 Quickview opens a second window showing the list of books matching the value of interest.

 For example, assume you want to see a list of all the books with the same author of the currently-selected book.
 Click in the author cell you are interested in and press the 'Q' key.
 A window will open with all the authors for that book on the left, and all the books by the selected author on the right.